sunpy/ablog/docs/index.rst

     pip install -U ablog

-This will also install `Sphinx <http://sphinx-doc.org/>`_, Werkzeug_ and Alabaster_, respectively required for building your website, generating feeds, and making your website look good.
+This will also install `Sphinx <http://sphinx-doc.org/>`_, Alabaster_, and Werkzeug_, respectively required for building your website, making it look good, and generating feeds.

 .. _pip: https://pip.pypa.io
 .. _Werkzeug: http://werkzeug.pocoo.org/